Glossary

 There are a few exemptions, which typically include property owned by religious entities, governments, and nonprofit groups.
 These types of properties are not subject to property tax.

-As it relates to personal property tax, it is usually calculated based on the value of the underlying property and charged as a percentage of that value.
+Personal property tax is usually calculated based on the value of the underlying property and charged as a percentage of that value.
 The types of property taxed and the tax rates will vary depending on location.

-For instance, in Washington State, most personal property owned by individuals is exempt from the tax.
+For instance, in Washington State, most personal property owned by individuals is exempt.
 However, personal property tax is due on most property businesses use, including their assets and supplies.
 Inventory held for sale is excluded.
-For those who must pay personal property tax in the state, it is generally levied at the same rate as real property, such as buildings, land, etc.
+For those who must pay personal property tax in the state, it is generally levied at the same rate as real property, such as buildings or land.

 A toy manufacturer buys raw materials for $10, which includes a 10% VAT tax.
 Once the parts are manufactured, a toy assembler buys them for $12, which carries a $2 VAT tax.
 The manufacturer receives $12; of that amount, they pay $1 to the government.
 The manufacturer pays only $1 to the government and keeps the other $1 as a reimbursement for the VAT tax they paid to acquire the raw materials.